Advanced Vocab Words - Set 8 Flashcards

 30

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ effects of the pollution were evident in the dying trees. ## Footnote *Hint: The word starts with 'p'.*
+# Fill in the blank: The \_\_\_\_\_\_ effects of the pollution were evident in the dying trees. ## Footnote ***Hint:*** *Starts with "p" and means "causing great harm".*

 pernicious ## Footnote *pernicious (per-**nish**-us)* adj. harmful; hurtful